 WE would like to give YOU a warm welcome to the 10th ICNP - International Conference on Nanophotonics.

-The 10th International Conference on Nanophotonics (ICNP) will be held from 2-5 July 2017 at the Mercure Hotel (Mar Hotel) in Recife, PE, Brazil.
+The 10th International Conference on Nanophotonics (ICNP) will be held from 2-5 July 2017 at the Mar Hotel in Recife, PE, Brazil.

 This is the first time that ICNP will held in the Americas, and the Brazilian scientific community is very excited about this event.

 ICNP is a unique event where the latest advances in optics and photonics both in nano- and micro-scale will be reported and discussed.
 It primarily aims to explore novel ideas in nanophotonic science and technology that might enable technological breakthroughs, with social and economic impact, in areas of global concern.
 From information processing to communications; from biomedical to life sciences; from energy harvesting and storage to environment and conservation.
 The conference broad themes and 21st century highly exciting topics, ensures researchers at all levels in this growing field to have an excellent opportunity to report their work and exchange information with fellow co-workers.

 This conference aims to explore novel ideas in nanophotonic science and technology that might enable technological breakthroughs in high impact areas such as, but not limited to: